tobias-schnabel/mcnnm/docs/validation.rst

 2. Holdout Validation
 ---------------------
-Holdout validation is implemented in the `time_based_validate` function.
+Holdout validation can be used in the `estimate` function by setting `validation_method='holdout'`.
 This method uses a time-based holdout strategy to select optimal regularization parameters.

 The process works as follows:

 1. The data is split into training and test sets based on time periods.
 2. For each pair of lambda values in the provided grid:
    a.
 The model is trained on the training set.